-Snapchat, one of AppsFlyer's integrated partners, is a Self-Reporting Network (SRN), so unlike most of the media sources, you can't attribute mobile installs from it using any attribution links.
-Instead, AppsFlyer's deep integration with Snapchat delivers all your mobile attribution data from Snapchat, once the quick setup is completed.
+Snapchat, an AppsFlyer integrated partner, is a Self-Reporting Network (SRN).
+Unlike most media sources, you can't attribute mobile installs using attribution links.
+Instead, the AppsFlyer integration with Snapchat delivers the mobile attribution data.

 In addition to click-based mobile attribution, Snapchat also offers cost and view-through attribution, which you can record with AppsFlyer.

 To configure your campaigns with Snapchat, follow the steps below.

 Setting up Snapchat

 - Go to the dashboard of your app and click on Integrated Partners on the left bar.

 - Enter "Snapchat" in the search field and click on its logo to open the Snapchat configuration window.

 - Accept the Terms and Conditions for Mobile App Conversion Recording and click Accept.